 You know something?
 This is fascinating.
 As vile and wretched and wicked and filthy as fallen angels or demons are, they are somewhat restrained in their conduct because they are in constant fear that they might if they overstep their limits be sent to the pit of blackness.
 And they don't want to go there.
 And you ask what restrains them to some extent?
 That does.

 You say, "Well when did that happen?"
 Go back to 1 Peter chapter 3 and we add to our list of clues.
 First Peter chapter 3, when Jesus died on the cross, Peter says in verse 18, "He was dead in the flesh."
-That's right, His body was in the grave.
+That's right.
+His body was in the grave.
 He was put to death in the flesh.
-The end of verse 18, 1 Peter 3, "But though He was dead in His body, His spirit was...what?...was alive."
-Where did He go when His body was in the grave, where was His spirit?
-It says in verse 19, "That He went somewhere and He preached to some spirits who...were what?...in prison."
+The end of verse 18, 1 Peter 3, "But though He was dead in His body, His spirit was what? was alive."
+Where did He go when His body was in the grave?
+Where was His spirit?
+It says in verse 19, "That He went somewhere and He preached to some spirits who were (what?) in prison."
 Now we've got another clue.
-The spirits that He went to proclaim, keruzo...kerusso, rather, He went to proclaim a triumph.
-That means to herald a victory, to proclaim a triumph.
+The spirits that He went to proclaim, kruss, rather, He went to proclaim a triumph.
+It means to herald a victory, proclaim a triumph.
 He went to proclaim His triumph over some spirits imprisoned.
 Now we know who they are, don't we?
 They're the ones in Tartaros, in the pits of darkness, the ones who were there because they went after strange flesh.

 You say, "Why did they do that?"
-I believe they did it to breed...listen carefully...to breed an unredeemable race of demon men...so as to damn that race no matter what Christ did.
-As long as men were men, the God/Man could redeem them.
-But if they became a race of demon/men, they were unredeemable, for demons will know no redemption.
+I believe they did it to breed, listen carefully, to breed an unredeemable race of demon men, so as to damn that race no matter what Christ did.
+As long as men were men, the God-Man could redeem them.
+But if they became a race of demon men, they were unredeemable, for demons will know no redemption.
 They produced monstrous beings that had to be drowned.
-And in verse 3 it says, "The Lord said My Spirit will not always strive with men forever."
+And in verse 3 it says, "The Lord said My Spirit will not always strive with man forever."
 I'm not going to take this, I'm not going to take this.
-It mentions in verse 4 the Nephilim, that could be a reference to the monsters produced out of these unions when the sons of God came to the daughters of men and they bore blank to them.
+It mentions in verse 4 the Nephilim.
+That could be a reference to the monsters produced out of these unions when the sons of God came to the daughters of men and they bore blank to them.
 Those were the mighty men, renown.
 They would be beyond humans.
 They would be some kind of...some kind of superhuman creature.
 And God had to drown them along with the whole world.
 That's who those demons are.
 And they were put in permanent chains because of that unbelievable attempt to destroy the capability of Christ to redeem the race.